How Much Does Divorce Cost? Divorce Costs Explained

 Another way of dealing with family law and divorce proceedings is through mediation or collaborative services.
 These are structured meetings out of court to deal with the important issues and they can save time and legal fees.
 We offer fully comprehensive and professional mediation and collaborative law services here at Burt Brill & Cardens – contact us today or visit our mediation and collaborative law pages for more information.

-If you would like more information generally on how much a divorce costs or how to go about getting divorced, please contact is for an initial discussion at no charge on 01273 604123 or contact us via an enquiry form.
+If you would like more information generally on how much a divorce costs or how to go about getting divorced, please contact us.

 The fees quoted in this blog are correct as of May 2018.